This doesn’t require much of an intro – the more you save, the more you earn!

 * The menus differ between countries, but the idea is the same – you need to locate the “Apply” button for the “merchant rate”.

-5. Reduce eBay fees – Automatically Reclaiming Non-Paying Bidder Fees
+Method #1: Reduce eBay selling fees – Automatically Reclaiming Non-Paying Bidder Fees

 When your buyer doesn’t pay for an item – you are entitled to get eBay’s final value fee back.